 My experience in the military has been one of accomplishment, pride, and endurance.
-It was also heart breaking, emotionally disturbing, and disappointing.
+It was also heartbreaking, emotionally disturbing, and disappointing.
 I enjoyed being in the Marine Corps.
 It was challenging.
 It pushed me to limits I didn’t even know existed, and beyond.
-After completing MOS school I was stationed aboard a tropical island, many only dream of going.
+After completing MOS school, I was stationed aboard a tropical island, many only dreams of going.

-The following day after the incident we went about our day, grocery shopping, mall, lunch, the usual things military spouses and members do on the weekend.
-I didn’t know where my phone was and chalked it up to being loss in my drunken stupor.
+The following day after the incident we went to our day, grocery shopping, mall, lunch, the usual things military spouses and members do on the weekend.
+I didn’t know where my phone was and chalked it up to be a loss in my drunken stupor.
 Night fell quickly, and I was feeling better about what had happened earlier in the day.
 My neighbor came over, which on occasion I would be the one over at her house.
-A fellow Marine I knew was having a rough day so I invited them to come over as well.
-We were siting in my living room and watched movies on my television.
+A fellow Marine I knew was having a rough day, so I invited them to come over as well.
+We were sitting in my living room and watched movies on my television.
 I left my door unlocked because I was living on base.
-Obviously nothing bad happens on military bases.
+Apparently, nothing bad happens on military bases.
 Ever.
 In walks the Marine from the other night and it kind of shocked me.
-I didn’t invite him to come over and he walk through my door like he owned the place.
+I didn’t invite him to come over, and he walks through my door like he owned the place.
 I didn’t want to start any trouble or anything to that effect.
 I went to the kitchen and called my neighbor.
 I told her I felt “weird” and was feeling tired.
-I went outside with her and we smoked several cigarettes.
+I went outside with her, and we smoked several cigarettes.
 After this, I went upstairs to my bedroom locked the door.
 They continued to drink and talk downstairs.
-I changed into a pair of pajamas I had, and looked forward to jumping in my bed.
-New sheets and comforter so that when my husband came home he would be impressed I put an effort to making his return joyous.
-We had moved in fairly recently and didn’t really have things like coffee tables and decorations.
+I changed into a pair of pajamas I had and looked forward to jumping in my bed.
+New sheets and comforter so that when my husband came home, he would be impressed I put an effort to making his return joyous.
+We had moved in relatively recently and didn’t really have things like coffee tables and decorations.
 All of which I bought that weekend.
 I woke up at 3 or 4 that morning to my pajama bottoms being ripped off.
 I could see his outline, I could smell him.
 I knew who it was.

 My friend, my fellow Marine I had known for a long time, doing the unthinkable.
 I knew my other male marine friend was in the other room because he would never drive after drinking.
-I went to yell for him but he told me not to and covered my mouth.
+I went to yell at him, but he told me not to and covered my mouth.
 He continued to do as he please, all the while I struggled.
 I was scared.
 I was angry.
 I was hurt.
 I finally was able to kick him off of me.
 He went to grab his stuff; I pulled the comforter over my head.
 I heard the door click shut.
 I cried myself to sleep that night.
-The following morning I woke up to another female marine I was very close to shaking me.
+The following morning I woke up to another female Marine I was very close to shaking me.
 She had entered through the garage after my husband instructed her to check on me since neither one could get a hold of me.
 We were to go to the beach that morning.
 I moved the sheets to find that I was sitting in a pool of blood.
 I didn’t know what was going on.
 I yelled at her and threw her out.
-Its always the ones we love we hurt the most.
+It’s always the ones we love we hurt the most.
 I jumped in the shower and cried and cried until I had no more tears.
-I got dressed and headed down stairs.
+I got dressed and headed downstairs.
 The marine who had stayed in the other room was sitting on the couch, after having cleaned up a bit.
-I sat on the couch and told him everything.
+I sat on the sofa and told him everything.
 He asked me what did I want to do.
 We both knew if I said anything, bad always comes down the pipeline.
 I wanted to pretend that nothing happened.
-I knew if I said something everything I held to be good and true in the world would come crashing down and it would make the Rape real.
+I knew if I said something everything I held to be good and right in the world would come crashing down and it would make the Rape real.
 It’s still difficult to say he raped me.
 We went to the gas station so that I could fill up my SUV.
-When we got there I saw my friend.
+When we got there, I saw my friend.
 She had been through the same circumstances.
 I grabbed her and hugged her and told her everything.
-She held me close and said you need to tell the police.
-I looked and her said I can’t.
+She held me close and said you need to speak the police.
+I looked, and she said I can’t.
 I’m scared.
 You know what’ll happen.
 No one will believe me.
 She respected me enough to let me make that decision on my own.
-Later that day I mustered enough will power to tell my husband what happened.
+Later that day I mustered enough willpower to tell my husband what happened.
 I reported the incident to the police.

 I knew once I said this it was going to become a mad house in my battalion.
-It took a long time before the police convinced me to give them his name.
-Marines would called me liar.
-I was ridiculed and forced to sit through SAPR training which contains a reenactment of a rape.
-Worse of all, I would have a battalion that would not support me and force me to work with this Marine, in the same unit, only 10 feet away everyday.
+It had taken a long time before the police convinced me to give them his name.
+Marines would call me a liar.
+I was ridiculed and forced to sit through SAPR training which contains a reenactment of rape.
+Worse of all, I would have a battalion that would not support me and force me to work with this Marine, in the same unit, only 10 feet away every day.
 All the Marines I knew would shun me and turn their backs.
 Marines would drive by and yell obscenities as I walked down the street.
 I said what was happening to me after I reported the rape to the Battalion Commander.
-I was told not to complain and ‘Duty before self’.
+I was told not to complain and ‘Duty before self.’
 I was discharged from the Marine Corps four months later.
-Several other female marines came forward with their stories of rape from the same Marine.
+Several other female Marines came forward with their stories of rape from the same Marine.
 After seeing how I was treated, all retracted their statements.
 I don’t blame them.
 A Marine on duty has no friends.
 No room for doubt in the Marine Corps Fidelity.